Staffbase/gha-workflows/README.md

 ### Secret Scanning
 <details>
-<summary>The action can be used to scan a range of commits for leaked credentials.
-The action will fail if any results are found.</summary>
+<summary>This workflow should be called by a PR and will scan it's commits for leaked credentials.
+The workflow will fail if any results are found.</summary>

 ```yml
 name: Trufflehog